What fractional CTO support is and what it is not

 - A short list of outcomes for the next 90 days.

-- A delivery plan with owners, milestones, and measurable indicators.
+- A delivery plan with owners, milestones, and leading indicators.

 - A governance cadence for weekly and monthly leadership reviews.